Alice-Junying-Fang/CompanyPatentTransfersData/README.md

 Textual Analysis and Regular Expressions are developed in Python to determine not meaningful patent transfers.

 Not Meaningful Patent Transfers:
-* Transfers from inventors to their companies: Develop Textual analysis and regular expressions to identify whether the name is company name or person name
+* Transfers from inventors to their companies: Develop Textual analysis and regular expressions to identify whether the name is a company name or a person name
 * Transfers across subsidiaries of companies: Compare similarities of addresses between patent assignors and assignees to identify this internal transfer

 ## Preprocess Company Names